-The school has a student lounge and patio area available for food consumption.
+The school has a student lounge available for food consumption.
 Students may have closed beverage containers in classrooms.
 Food in the classrooms is up to the discretion of the instructor and program director.
 Food is not allowed in Labs.
-Drinks with secure top may be allowed.
+Drinks with a secure top may be allowed.